 It is important to note that a table of contents does not list the pages that precede it, only those pages that follow it.
 Be sure that the first letter of each word is capitalized (other than articles and prepositions within the phrase).

 The footnote can be inserted in the middle of a sentence, but preferably following some punctuation (i.e. semicolon, comma, etc.).
-The prefers that students use superscripted footnotes; however, we know that Microsoft Word 2013 defaults to standard font size followed by a period for the footnote.
+The SoD prefers that students use superscripted footnotes; however, we know that Microsoft Word 2013 defaults to standard font size followed by a period for the footnote.
 The footnote below is the proper form for books.
 If you are going to create a footnote for a journal article, you would use a different format as shown below.
 The footnote below is a full footnote from a journal article found in Liberty’s online library using an American Theological Library Association (ATLA) search.
 You can use an abbreviation in the body of your paper once it has been defined (as above).

-You are asked in the course, “,” to learn the proper formatting of your papers as well as to learn how to conduct research, plan the details of a paper or report, and write your paper in a manner that your professor and classmates will be able to understand.
+You are asked in the course, “Research, Writing, and Ministry Preparation,” to learn the proper formatting of your papers as well as to learn how to conduct research, plan the details of a paper or report, and write your paper in a manner that your professor and classmates will be able to understand.
 Usually, you will finish your introduction with a full thesis statement.

 Do not confuse a purpose statement with a thesis statement.
 A purpose statement states the reason why the paper is written.
 For all practical purposes, the purpose statement introduces the thesis statement.
 An example of a purpose statement is, “The purpose of this paper is to demonstrate that when one recognizes God’s freedom he/she can find biblical inerrancy defensible.”
 An example of a thesis statement is, “Biblical inerrancy is defensible in the context of divine freedom.”
 Remember, it is the purpose and thesis statements that determine the form and content of an outline.